eagereyes/eagereyes.org/publications/Kosara-EuroVis-2019b.md

 ---
 title: "The Impact of Distribution and Chart Type on Part-to-Whole Comparisons"
+description: "Pie charts and treemaps are commonly used in business settings to show part-to-whole relationships.
+In a study, we compare pie charts, treemaps, stacked bars, and two circular charts when answering part-to-whole questions with multiple slices and different distributions of values.
+We find that the circular charts, including the unusual variations, perform better than the treemap, and that their performance depends on whether participants are asked to judge the largest slice or a smaller one."
 ---

 # The Impact of Distribution and Chart Type on Part-to-Whole Comparisons